rozlynboutin/microbiome_helper/Quick-Introduction-to-GNU-Parallel-[Under-Construction].md

 ### Downloading the data

 You'll need to download the [tutorial data](https://www.dropbox.com/s/glb161j05vyxx4v/parallel_examples.tar.gz?dl=1) if you want to run the examples commands below.
+This data is just a toy example and isn't meant to demonstrate the best way to run blastp!

 You can download the data with this command: